Yelich three-run homer lifts Brewers past Cubs, 4-3 - WHIZ News

 TRAINER’S ROOM

-Brewers: Manager Craig Counsel hopes to get 1B/OF Ryan Braun back into the lineup Saturday.
+Brewers: Counsel hopes to get 1B/OF Ryan Braun back into the lineup Saturday.
 Braun was available off the bench Friday, but his throwing has been hampered by an infected right index finger.

-Cubs: IF/OF Kris Bryant was held out the lineup for a second day with a sore left wrist and ring finger but was available off the bench.
+Cubs: IF/OF Kris Bryant was held out the lineup for a second day with a sore left wrist and ring finger.
+Cubs manager David Ross said before the game that Bryant would be available to pinch hit but said after the game that wasn’t the case.
 Bryant was injured trying to make a diving catch in Cleveland on Wednesday, but manager David Ross said it’s not serious. … LHP José Quintana (left thumb surgery) is scheduled to pitch a four-inning simulated game on Sunday at the team’s alternate site in South Bend, Indiana.

 UP NEXT

 Brewers RHP Adrian Houser (1-1, 2.65) takes the mound Saturday in a game that’s been moved to 2:20 p.m. from 7:15 p.m. because storms are forecast.
-The Cubs had not yet named a starter.
+Ross expects RHP Colin Rea (0-0, 0.00) to start.
 Houser pitched seven shutout innings to beat the Cubs in Milwaukee on Aug.
 5.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports